jvzaniolo/ignite/README.md

 # Ignite

-Repo with projects develop during the Ignite Bootcamp.
+Repo with projects developed during the Ignite Bootcamp.

 ## Repositories